 If you are single, your immediate family members are usually your parents and siblings.
 On the other hand, if you are married, your wife and your children are members of your immediate family.

-So, while talking about your immediate family members, you are expected to talk about your parents and siblings or wife and children.
+So, while talking about your immediate family members, you are expected to talk about your parents, siblings, wife, and children.
 Let’s see some example sentences that you can use while talking about your immediate family members.

 - There are five people in my family.
 There are me, of course, my parents, and my older sister and younger brother.